-Travel for Lewis-Clark State College business outside the United States needs to be reported to Administrative Services for the traveler to have insurance coverage through the State of Idaho.
-As soon as you are aware of your planned travel, contact Theresa Chrisman in Administrative Services, at (208) 792-2240 or via email with the following information.
-Upon receipt of the following information you will receive an ACE Travel Card.
+Travel for LC State business outside the United States needs to be reported to Administrative Services (email: [email protected]) for the traveler to have insurance coverage through the State of Idaho.
+As soon as you are aware of your planned travel, download and send this completed form, International Travel Risk Management Notification, to [email protected].
+The form will require the following information.

 The Foreign Travel Executive Assistance Plan is designed to assist college employees while traveling in foreign countries on college business and is provided at no cost to the employee or department.
-The Foreign Travel Program does not provide supplemental health or medical coverage.
-If you are a college employee injured while traveling on official University business, you are covered through workers’ compensation.
+The Foreign Travel Program provides medical coverage.
+If you are an LC State employee injured while traveling on official college business, you are covered through workers’ compensation.

 If you are injured during a personal portion of a trip, your personal health insurance coverage applies.
 Employees should check with their health insurance carrier for more details regarding personal medical coverage during foreign travel.

 Foreign Travel liability coverage for college faculty and employees is being provided through ACE USA administered through a policy with the State of Idaho.

 Read about your destination at the Department of State for any travel warnings for the country you are about to visit at: https://travel.state.gov/content/travel/en/traveladvisories/traveladvisories.html Sign up for the free Smart Traveler Enrollment Program (STEP) at this website to receive safety alerts and stay in contact with the US Embassy.